Pritish-Wakhare/PatientFlow-Insight-/README.md

 ### Prerequisites
 - Power BI installed ([Download Here](https://powerbi.microsoft.com))
 - Required datasets (provided in the repository)
-- SQL Server (if used for data storage)

 ### Steps to Run the Dashboard
 1. Clone this repository: